Parking FAQ

 Answer:

-• Students can park in Salem End Parking Lot, Maynard Parking Lot and Maple Parking Lot ONLY from Friday Evening at 3:00pm until Sunday night at 11:00pm with any resident/commuter parking sticker.
+• Students can park in Salem End Parking Lot, Maynard Parking Lot and Maple Parking Lot ONLY from Friday Evening at 3:00pm until Sunday night at 11:00pm with any resident/commuter parking hang-tag.
 Students may always park in their designated lots unless otherwise notified by the University.
 Vehicles must be moved back to their designated parking lots after 11:00pm on Sunday.

 • Students are never allowed to park in faculty/staff parking lots.
 These lots include but are not limited too: Normal Hill, A-Zone, O'Connor Hall, Bement, the Welcome Center Lot, Adams Lot, and Linsley Lot.